deadlyvipers/dojo_rules/introduction.md

-This isn't patrick. loving the Rails path at CodeSchool.
+This isn't patrick. loving the Ruby path at CodeSchool.